spark-mv/cdn/progressive_download.md

 **_This module is completly free for both non-commercial and commercial use._**

 ## Hola CDN solution includes
-* Free video analytic tool for your web-site
+* Free video analytics tool for your web-site
 * Free bandwidth saver solution for your player
 * Free [Hola player] (https://github.com/hola/player) (optional)